ArtifexSoftware/MuPDF.NET/docs/matrix.rst

 .. note::

-   * This class adheres to the Python sequence protocol, so components can be accessed via their index, too.
-Also refer to :ref:`SequenceTypes`.
-   * Matrices can be used with arithmetic operators almost like ordinary numbers: they can be added, subtracted, multiplied or divided -- see chapter :ref:`Algebra`.
    * Matrix multiplication is **not commutative** -- changing the sequence of the multiplicands will change the result in general.
 So it can quickly become unclear which result a transformation will yield.